More about us

-Some events from this past semester:
+Some events from the Spring 2020 semester:

 4/28: Mitt Romney: American Leadership During Crisis (cohosted with GUPolitics) – in a virtual speaker events, Senator Mitt Romney spoke to Georgetown students about his perspective on the COVID crisis.
 He even answered a question about bipartisanship from our board members.

 3/31: Pete Buttigieg: Reflections on Running (cohosted with GUPolitics) – in a virtual speaker event, Georgetown students heard from former Democratic nomination candidate Mayor Pete Buttigieg.
 He spoke on the COVID-19 crisis and his perspective on the divisiveness of politics today.